department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/conversation-guide-at.md

 *CHECK SLACK for real-time feedback and questions from observers*

 ## Intro - 5 minutes
 Thanks for joining us today!
-My name is Jordan and [NOTETAKER NAME] is taking notes.
+I have a colleague with us in this session who will be taking notes.
+[Laura/CAIA person] is also in this meeting to help with any technical issues that may arise with your use of assistive technology during this session.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.

 But before we get to them…

 I work on making technology easier for Veterans to use in order to get information and benefits from the VA.
 Today I'm going to ask you a few questions, and then I'll ask you to do some